Create a

 The benefits of hiring a fractional executive

-Hiring a fractional executive offers numerous benefits for businesses, particularly small to mid-sized companies or startups that might not require or cannot afford a full-time executive in a specific role.
+Hiring a fractional executive offers numerous benefits for businesses, particularly for small- to mid-sized companies or startups that may not require or cannot afford a full-time executive in a specific role.
 Aside from the previously mentioned financial savings, key advantages include:

 Flexibility